stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Yeah, as we previously said, we try to not be very specific.
-Unfortunately, I wanted to make a very specific reference __[Tim chuckles]__ so I was like, yeah sure, they've probably got some sort of like Spirograph-thing going on.
+Unfortunately, I wanted to make a very specific reference __[Tim chuckles]__ so I was like, yeah sure, they've probably got, like, some sort of Spirograph-thing going on.
 And it's also funny when you call it a Graph Friend.

 #### TIM